 The questions were constructed following the parameter of closed-ended items, that is, questions that "contain previously delimited response options" (Hernández et al, 2014, p.217), which are usually easier to code and analyze.
-The selected response options correspond to the Likert scale ofthe selected options correspond to the Likert Scale of: never, rarely, sometimes, almost always, and always.
+The selected response options correspond to the Likert scale of: never, rarely, sometimes, almost always, and always.